sanket1137/ConnectPixelspotIn/replit.md

 -   **OTP Verification**: In-memory OTP system for email and mobile verification.
 Email/mobile OTPs are logged to console (production requires Twilio for SMS and SendGrid/Resend for email).
 -   **AI-Driven Campaign Creation**: A 6-step workflow for advertisers to create targeted campaigns, including goal, budget, area selection (map or city), duration, optional audience/location filters, smart plan suggestions, and creative upload.
 -   **Dual-View Screen Discovery**: Advertisers can switch between a list view and an interactive Google Maps view for screen selection, featuring custom SVG icons.
--   **Multi-Step Booking Approval Workflow**: Bookings require approval from both the Screen Owner and an Admin, supporting alternative date negotiation and partial approvals.
+-   **Multi-Step Booking Approval Workflow**: Bookings typically require approval from both the Screen Owner and an Admin.
+Admins have the ability to bypass screen owner approval and approve bookings directly if needed.
+The workflow supports alternative date negotiation and partial approvals.
 -   **Comprehensive Screen Data Model**: Detailed categorization of screens with identity, location/context, audience demographics (userIntent, userMood, age groups, gender, income levels, lifestyle tags), and commercial data for granular targeting.
 -   **Role-Based Access Control**: Ensures secure and appropriate feature access for all user roles.
 -   **File Uploads**: Integration with Replit Object Storage for managing screen images and campaign creatives.